ambossIconambossIcon

 Summarytoggle arrow icon

-Forensic human identification provides a scientific framework for establishing the legal identity of an individual—whether living, dead, or represented by skeletal remains—through the evaluation of biological and physical markers.
-Forensic human identification methods can be divided into presumptive and definitive methods.
-Presumptive identification relies on general traits shared by many individuals (e.g., sex, race) and helps narrow down potential candidates, but is insufficient for establishing a legally binding identification.
-Definitive identification relies on biological markers that are unique to a single individual (e.g., dactylography, DNA fingerprinting) and confirm the identity of a single individual.
+Forensic human identification provides a scientific framework for establishing the legal identity of an individual (whether living, dead, or represented by skeletal remains) through the evaluation of biological and physical markers.
+Forensic human identification methods may be presumptive or definitive.
+Presumptive identification relies on general traits shared by many individuals (e.g., sex, race) and helps narrow down potential candidates, but it is insufficient to establish a legally binding identification.
+Definitive identification relies on biological markers that are unique to a single individual (e.g., dactylography, DNA fingerprinting) and can confirm an individual's identity.

 Icon of a lock